 Atlanta’s inspector general reports directly to a governing board, made up of members nominated by top organizations like the Atlanta Business League, Metro Atlanta Chamber of Commerce, Atlanta Bar Association, the League of Women Voters of Atlanta-Fulton County and other legal associations.

-But the board, chaired by Nichola R. Hines — who currently works as the assistant general manager for Delaware North at Hartsfield-Jackson International Airport — disagreed and worried some of the city’s proposed tweaks to the office would violate its independence.
+Dickens and his staff frequently have said that the governing board should have more authority over what investigations are pursued.
+But the board, chaired by Nichola R. Hines — the assistant general manager for Delaware North at Hartsfield-Jackson International Airport — disagreed and worried some of the city’s proposed tweaks to the office would violate its independence.

-A statement of concern written by the board also accuses Dickens’ Chief of Staff Odie Donald of “mischaracterizations and assumptions” at a City Council committee meeting where the administration presented legislation to create a task force to review the inspector general position.
+A statement of concern written by the board also accuses Dickens’ chief of staff, Odie Donald, of “mischaracterizations and assumptions” at a City Council committee meeting where the administration presented legislation to create a task force to review the inspector general position.

 “Recent presentations and comments unfairly characterizes the Governing Board as unsupportive of the Office of the Inspector General,” members wrote.
 “This is categorically false.”